chenxingqiang/jax-ml/doc/developers/contributing.rst

 .. note::
-  In January 2021, the default branch name changed from ``master`` to ``main`` for the scikit-learn GitHub repository to use more inclusive terms.
+  In January 2021, the default branch name changed from ``master`` to ``main`` for the jax-learn GitHub repository to use more inclusive terms.
   These videos were created prior to the renaming of the branch.
   For contributors who are viewing these videos to set up their working environment and submitting a PR, ``master`` should be replaced to ``main``.